dedicatted/jenkins-repo/README.md

 ### Prerequisites

-There are few steps you have to complite in order to use this chef repository.
+There are few steps you have to complete in order to use this chef repository.

 1. Create data bag 'jenkins' with two items: 'keys' and 'admin_password' (look for the example in the repository 'data bags' directory). keys - the private key which will be used by the chef-client and jbb to access jenkins-cli.